GSA/cto-website/README.md

 #### Building and previewing the website

-First, install `bundler` if you don't already have it:
+Firstly, get installed `bundler` if you don't already have it:

 ```
 gem install bundler